edelgrace/edelgrace.me/content/project/i-ring-you.md

 # Final Notes

 In the end, I wish I could have done more with the ring.
 It would have been nice to get the vibration motors going to add some more feedback to the users.
-I am pleased with the interaction overall however and I think a steady stream of light has its advantages over flashes of light (such as it would be more noticable and it has a nicer overall aesthetic).
+I am pleased with the interaction overall however and I think a steady stream of light has its advantages over flashes of light (such as it would be more noticeable and it has a nicer overall aesthetic).
 The simplicity of the ring is one of the advantages as it can be essentially worn anywhere at any time however something more tailored to a specific situation might have been more beneficial.

 # Credits